 Preschool Sorting Activity Using Recycled Denim Pockets

-Simple math games are easy to provide with a homemade pocket organizer.
-Recycle a few denim pockets for this fun sorting and counting activity.
+Provide color sorting games with a homemade pocket organizer.
+Recycle a few denim pockets for sorting and counting activities with your preschoolers.

 preschool math homemade sorting game